Department of Mathematics

-I am currently a PDRA with Prof Reidun Twarock, working on Wellcome Trust funded project entitled 'New perspectives for anti-viral therapy: The regulatory roles of genomic RNA in virus assembly, infection and evolution'
+I am currently a PDRA with Professor Reidun Twarock, working on EPSRC funded project entitled 'Geometry as a key to the virosphere: Unmasking the fundamental roles of geometry in virus structure, evolution and pathology.'